stcbus/pidgin/doc/reference/libpurple/code_contributions.md

 will be published.
 You can name this additional clone whatever you like, but using something like `pidgin-clean` is a fairly common practice.
-This makes it easy for you to know that this clone is only meant for landing review requests, and other admistrative work like updating the ChangeLog and COPYRIGHT files.
+This makes it easy for you to know that this clone is only meant for landing review requests, and other administrative work like updating the ChangeLog and COPYRIGHT files.

 When you are ready to land a review request you need to make sure you are on the proper branch.
 In most cases this will be the branch named ***default***